Roles and Responsibilities Template for Change Management (RACI Matrix Template)

 - Provide information and reports on change implementations, successful changes, and failed changes.

 - Conduct PIR on successful and failed changes and conduct RCA.

 - Register, categorize and prioritize changes after conducting a thorough analysis.

 - Conduct risk analysis before submitting it for CAB approval

 - Facilitate CAB meetings

-- Maintain a balance between the business need for prompt change and the necessity of ensuring that stability of existing systems is not compromised.
+- Maintain a balance between the business need for prompt change and the necessity of ensuring that existing systems' stability is not compromised.

 - Document and publish the CAB - MOM (Minutes of the meetings)

-- Reroute misdirected changes that have not been handled in a timely manner
+- Reroute misdirected changes that have not been handled promptly

-- Identify changes that needs special attention or escalation
+- Identify changes that need special attention or escalation.

 - Ensure change report is created immediately after successful implementation

 - Draft and send out communications to ensure that all relevant stakeholders are aware of procedures